go-gorm/gen/README.md

         /* Mode: gen.WithoutContext|gen.WithDefaultQuery*/
         //if you want the nullable field generation property to be pointer type, set FieldNullable true /* FieldNullable: true,*/
-        //if you want to generate index tags from the database, set FieldWithIndexTag true /* FieldWithIndexTag: true,*/
+        //if you want to generate index tags from database, set FieldWithIndexTag true /* FieldWithIndexTag: true,*/
+        //if you want to generate type tags from database, set FieldWithTypeTag true /* FieldWithTypeTag: true,*/
         //if you need unit tests for query code, set WithUnitTest true /* WithUnitTest: true, */
     })